Risersoft/GSTN/README.md

 This project is an open source strongly typed client for GSTN APIs as per http://developer.gstsystem.co.in/apiportal/

-This work was born due to GST integration in Risersoft (www.risersoft.com) Maximprise manufacturing ERP (www.maximprise.com).
+This work was born due to GST integration in Risersoft (www.risersoft.com) Maximprise manufacturing ERP (www.etomplan.com).
-Subsequently it was also used in Risersoft GstNirvana (www.gstnirvana.com).
+Subsequently it was also used in Risersoft GstNirvana Project (www.risersoft.com/gst).

 We are releasing it into open source for the benefit of community and in accordance with our belief that GST requires rigorous collaboration on the part of everybody in the ecosystem.